branlindsey/junyi_app_user/README.md

 # Can we predict who will be using Junyi Academy next month based on usage features?

-The company wants to know what features are important to understand who will use from one month to the next.
+Let's suppose......Our company wants to know what features are important to understand who will use from one month to the next.
 They want to roll out a new feature that can be unlocked by longer term users.
 Live Online Tutoring!!!

 A benevolent tech giant want to donate the staff time to hold live Zoom tutoring sessions.
 This is valued at 100 dollars per hour of tutoring, but they need about a month to get staffing together.
 They have a want to give 25,000 dollars per month.
 If we can't say that we will use it, they may find another online learning platform.